 Making a Request

-There are two steps for making a request to take FMLA leave:
+There are three steps for making a request to take FMLA leave:

 - The employee must also submit a completed FMLA Certification Form (completed by the health care provider or military supervisor, as appropriate) to the ADA/504 Coordinator.
 The Certification Form must include sufficient information as stipulated by the Department of Labor and all questions must be answered.
 TU uses different Certification Forms using DOL guidance depending on the type of FMLA Leave of Absence needed, and these forms and all definitions therein are encompassed under this policy: